Palm Tree for front yard - Striking Curb Appeal

 Up close small specimen of Chamaedorea radicalus

 A palm tree can increase your property's value.
-These tropical additions really pay off in curb appeal.
-Consider the overall design of your landscape.
+Consider the current overall design of your landscape for placement, which is the key.
+Several suggestions are:

 Palms can be the main focus in your front yard.